lowRISC/opentitan/doc/rm/comportability_specification/index.md

 All lowRISC IP must conform to a common specification and documentation format. lowRISC will release a template for IP specifications in a separate document for reference.
-It is notable that register tooling will auto-create documentation for register definitions, address maps, hardware interfaces, etc.
+It is notable that register tooling auto-creates documentation material for register definitions, address maps, hardware interfaces, etc.
-The hardware interfaces of this process will be discussed later in this document.
+The hardware interfaces of this process is discussed later in this document.

 ## Comportable Peripheral Definition

 All comportable IP peripherals must adhere to a minimum set of functionality in order to be compliant with the framework that is going to be set around it.
+(An example framework is the [earlgrey top level design](../../hw/top_earlgrey/doc/top_earlgrey.md).)
 This includes several mandatory features as well as several optional ones.
-It is notable that the eventual framework will contain designs that are neither the local host processor nor peripherals \- for example the power management unit, clock generators.
+It is notable that the framework contains designs that are neither the local host processor nor peripherals \- for example the power management unit, clock generators.
-These will be handled as special case designs with their own specifications.
+These are handled as special case designs with their own specifications.
-Similarly the memory domain will be handled separately and in its own specification.
+Similarly the memory domain is handled separately and in its own specification.

 Examples of peripherals that are expected to be in this category include ones with primary inputs and outputs (SPI, I2C, etc);
 offload and specialty units (crypto, TRNG, key manager); timers; analog designs (temperature sensor); as well as bus hosts<sup>1</sup> (DMA).